hiddenSymmetries/simsopt/docs/source/installation.rst

 ============

 This page provides general information on installation.
-Detailed installation instructions for some specific systems can also be found on `the wiki <https://github.com/hiddenSymmetries/simsopt/wiki>`_.
+Detailed installation instructions for some specific systems – such as `Mac <https://github.com/hiddenSymmetries/simsopt/wiki/Mac-Conda-script-installation>`_ or `NERSC Perlmutter <https://github.com/hiddenSymmetries/simsopt/wiki/NERSC-Perlmutter>`_ – can also be found on `the wiki <https://github.com/hiddenSymmetries/simsopt/wiki>`_.

 Requirements